 Delivering Social Change Signature Programmes

-Following a trawl of existing examples of good practice, in October 2012 the First Minister and deputy First Minister announced the development of six Signature Programmes under the Delivering Social Change framework.
+Following a trawl of existing examples of good practice, in October 2012 the First Minister and deputy First Minister announced the development of six Signature Programmes under the Delivering Social Change framework as follows:

 How were the Signature Programmes chosen?

 In consultation with stakeholders in 2012 the Children and Young Persons Early Action document was developed.
 This document identified key priorities to be taken forward under the Delivering Social Change Framework.
 The key priorities identified were Early Years and Early Interventions, Literacy and Numeracy, Transitions, Integrated Delivery and Joined-Up Planning and Commissioning.

 You can view the Early Action Paper by clicking on the link below.